 Canadians Detained Abroad

-In the wake of the Maher Arar case, Amnesty International is currently campaigning on a number of other cases of Canadians detained abroad who are experiencing serious human rights violations.
+Amnesty International campaigns on cases of Canadians detained abroad who are experiencing serious human rights violations.
 While the specifics of each case vary considerably, the ultimate goal of this work is to ensure that those in detention receive consular assistance and effective human rights protection without discrimination.
 We are calling on the government of Canada to:

 - Ensure that former detainees have equal access to civil remedies for human rights violations.

 - Independently and thoroughly investigate all credible allegations of wrong doing by Canadian officials and ensure criminal prosecutions or disciplinary measures as supported by the evidence.

 - Where there is credible evidence that a Canadian detained abroad has been involved in a criminal offence and is experiencing serious human rights violations – such as torture and/or unfair trial – actively pursue the repatriation of that individual to face appropriate justice in Canada.

 - In cases where there is no legitimate basis for the person’s detention, actively pursue the immediate release and return of that individual to Canada.